-Master’s in Reading Education
+Master's in Literacy Education

-Learn new strategies to improve your teaching with a master’s degree in reading education from TWU.
+Learn new strategies to improve your teaching with a master’s degree in literacy education from TWU.
 This program provides the application of theory and research to the processes and practices of literacy instruction so you can feel confident as a literacy leader.

 Careers & Salaries